dan4040/Our-First/README.md

 This is a Python Based Code which is constantly being changed to be used as an OS.
 Expect somethings to change, which could be something special.

-# DanNick OS, CopyRight 2016
+# CopyRight of DN Industries 2016